 The EESC:

-Regarding effectivenes:
+Regarding effectiveness:

 considers the impact of Horizon 2020 (H2020) to be positive.
 The programme is considered to be much better than its predecessors, delivering a larger impact on society;

 draws attention to low SME involvement, barriers to their participation, with the SME Instrument being difficult to benefit from.
 Therefore, recommends that future programmes should enhance SME involvement and lower the barriers for SMEs to participate;